David-Myeonghan/airbnb-clone/README.md

         - eb create 'app name'

         -ERROR   Your WSGIPath refers to a file that does not exist.: Bebause EB takes what is in the git commit. config is not committed.

+        - recommendation: create one for test, and create another for production.

+        - eb deploy

+        ---
+        - eb logs shows all logs

+        - ModuleNotFoundError: No module named 'django' BEcasue there is no moduele. which is not in pipenv. so, tell EB to install what is in pipenv.
+        - 'pip freeze > requirements.txt', or install pipenv-to-requirements. 'install pipenv-to-requirements --dev'
+        - 'pipenv_to_requirements -f'
+        - AWS EB will find by default 'requirements.txt'